 Chapter 38Do you ever "Not Get" a Discharge?

-You don't have good credit, you have good debt!
+Yes and no. If you need to file bankruptcy, you don't have good credit, you have good debt!
 Bankruptcy does not generally ruin your credit more than it is already.
 Many people say to me, "I'm current on all my cards.
 I have good credit."
 Then I find out that they have been getting cash advances on one card and using that money to pay the other charge cards.
 That is called "Robbing Peter to pay Paul."
 That is not good credit.
 That is borrowing money when you don't have the ability to repay it.
 If you are doing that, you don't have good credit.

 Credit is the ability to borrow money.
 Lenders look at several things about you if you want to borrow money.
 First, they look at your ability to repay it.
 If you have a lot of bills to pay now, you probably can't afford to borrow more, because you won't be able to repay it.